Hadayxinchao/end-to-end-image-classifier/README.md

 # End-to-End Image Classifier with MLOps

-A complete MLOps pipeline for image classification demonstrating best practices in ML engineering.
+A complete MLOps pipeline for image classification demonstrating best practices in ML engineering

 ## 🎯 Project Overview